natlownes/vagrant-fog-box-storage/README.md

 # vagrant-fog-box-storage

+### Note - this is not yet compatible with Vagrant 1.1.

 Use the [fog](http://fog.io/) gem to get the authenticated url of a box to download from your favorite cloud storage jawn.